You are here: Home / Living in Brussels / Administrative documents

 Identity certificate

-The identity certificate is issued by the communal administrations for all children aged under 12 years on the request of the child’s parent or guardian.
+The identity certificate is issued by the communal administrations for all foreign children aged under 12 years on the request of the child’s parent or guardian.
 It is valid for two years after issue.

 Passport